lwebber/wildfire-video-mapper/README.md

 Seven of the ten most destructive wildfires in California history have happened since 2015.

-Click the top left pancake menu to select wildfire footage to search.
+Click the top left hamburger menu to select wildfire footage to search.

 Click on a fire icon on the map to see the footage.